vcync/modV/README.md

 npm install --global --production windows-build-tools
 ```

+#### 'vue-cli-service' is not recognized

+Please see issue 122 (https://github.com/vcync/modv-3/issues/122) on how to resolve this.

 ### Ubuntu/Debian

 libndi is required for NDI sources and must be installed for modV to build.
 You can find that available to download here:
 [https://github.com/Palakis/obs-ndi/releases](https://github.com/Palakis/obs-ndi/releases)